al-caveman/cavemark/README.md

 # Benchmark

-Speed is not the main selling point, but I think it shows that I didn't take sloppy shortcuts while coding it.
+Speed is not the main selling point, but I think it shows that I didn't take too sloppy shortcuts while coding it.
 I am benchmarking against [mistune](https://github.com/lepture/mistune) coz it's the fastest in town.
 Others were too slow to even bother.